diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

     Py_INCREF(&arrayType);
     if (PyModule_AddObject(module, "array", (PyObject *) &arrayType) < 0) {
-        // While I tought that we would need to decref &arrayType, every snippet of this code that I found in the CPython source doesn't
+        // While I thought that we would need to decref &arrayType, every snippet of this code that I found in the CPython source doesn't
     // I'm still not sure why
         return -1;
     }